Chiang Mai freehold condo buildings under the 49% foreign quota

 What hidden costs should I expect on a Chiang Mai freehold condo purchase?

-Transfer fees, withholding tax, common area fee prepayments, sinking-fund top-ups, and — watch for this — undisclosed agency-side fees buried in deal sheets.
+Transfer fees, withholding tax, common area fee prepayments, sinking-fund top-ups, and, price this in, agency-side fee lines that only appear in the full deal sheet.

 Are older Chiang Mai freehold condos worse than new builds?